Camogli is one of the most romantic and spectacular towns in the Golfo Paradiso, on the Riviera di Levante .

 Even the history of Camogli gives it a particular charm: once, in fact, it was a very important naval center in the Mediterranean and was known as “the city of a thousand white sailing ships” .

 In the mid-nineteenth century, in fact, Camogli owned about 700 sailing ships and represented the third Italian power in the Mediterranean.

-Camogli is a perfect destination to be visited in a day, from Genoa or the neighboring cities, but it is also a perfect destination for a holiday in total relaxation : here the time passes quietly between a day on the beach, a boat trip and a romantic dinner based on fish and white wine.
+Camogli is a perfect day trip destination, from Genoa or from neighboring cities, but it is also a perfect destination for a vacation in total relaxation: Here time passes quietly between a day at the beach, a boat trip and a romantic dinner of fish and white wine.

 Here in every season there is always something to discover and explore.
 In addition to the enchanted landscape, in fact, you can visit castles and museums, savor the flavors of the place and if you happen to be here at the right time to participate in the picturesque popular festivals of the city.

 In Camogli you can visit many points of historical and cultural interest as well as natural glimpses of unique beauty.
 The village can be easily explored on foot.
 For the other points of interest it is possible to use the car or the boat that sails regularly from the port of Camogli.

 The Basilica of Santa Maria Assunta is the church that appears in the most famous images of Camogli.
 In addition to admiring it from the outside, it is advisable to visit it internally.
 This structure was built in the 12th century on a cliff overlooking the sea and has since undergone many modifications and renovations.